ramit21/aws-amplify-appsync/README.md

 **Amplify** is a javascript library/framework for developers to quickly configure, manage and create applications with features for AWS cloud.
 Amplify has many modules: API, auth, storage, analytics, caching, UI components etc.

 **Project setup**:
+For setting up Amplify CLI integrated react app, follow the steps below.
+(For running this POC, just follow till step 4)
 1. Install node.
 2. Install and configure amplify:
 ```